Karatsu Ware Muji-Karatsu Style TeabowlARCHIVED

-It was broken in two parts by the center and Kintsugi restored, but there are no other noticeable defects and no water leakage.
-Comes with an old box from 1867 that is written “Keio 3, the year of the Rabbit, Spring March, Auspicious Day”.
+It was broken in two parts by the centre and repaired with Kintsugi, but there are no other noticeable defects and no water leakage.
+It fits in an old box from 1867 written “Keio 3, the year of the Rabbit, Spring March, Auspicious Day”.

 - Images may differ in color from the actual products.